Chlamydia Testing

 Yes.
 Chlamydia can be effectively treated with a course of antibiotics.

 The only way to fully ensure you don’t catch chlamydia is by abstaining from sexual contact completely.
 However, we know that for most people this isn’t realistic.
-To best prevent contracting chlamydia, you should always use a condom every time you engage in sexual activity (vagina, anal and oral sex), get tested regularly for chlamydia, chose less risky sexual behaviours and limit your number of sexual partners.
+To best prevent contracting chlamydia, you should always use a condom every time you engage in sexual activity (vaginal, anal and oral sex), get tested regularly for chlamydia, chose less risky sexual behaviours and limit your number of sexual partners.

 Absolutely.
-Getting tested for chlamydia is recommended during pregnancy because it can be transmitted from mother to baby during pregnancy.
+Getting tested for chlamydia is recommended during pregnancy because infection can be transmitted from mother to baby during pregnancy.
 It is easily treated with antibiotics.
 If left untreated, chlamydia can cause eye and lung infections in newborn babies.

 Yes.
 Even if you have previously tested positive and have been successfully treated, you can catch chlamydia again.
 It is, therefore, important to always use a condom during sexual activity to protect yourself from becoming infected, as well as getting regular tests.